hsivonen/charset/README.md

 experience of the Firefox OS email client.
 In fact, while the UTF-7 implementation in this crate is independent of Thunderbird's UTF-7 implementation, Thunderbird uses `encoding_rs` to decode the other encodings.
-The set of _labels_/_aliases_ recognized by this crate matches those recognized by Thunderbird 60.0.
-Prior versions of Thunderbird as well as version 60.4 and later recognize more labels.
-Support for those is a TODO item for this crate.
+In addition to the labels defined in the Encoding Standard, this crate recognizes additional `java.io` and `java.nio` names for compatibility with JavaMail.
+For UTF-7, IANA and Netscape 4.0 labels are recognized.

-Known compatibility limitations (shared with Thunderbird and known from Thunderbird bug reports):
+Known compatibility limitations (known from Thunderbird bug reports):

- * JavaMail may use non-standard labels for legacy encodings such that the labels aren't recognized by this crate even if the encodings themselves would be supported.
-(Fixed in Thunderbird 60.4 but not in this crate.)
  * Some ancient Usenet posting in Chinese may not be decodable, because this crate does not support HZ.
  * Some emails sent in Chinese by Sun's email client for CDE on Solaris